oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of an String datatype
+// Example JIDL definition of a String datatype
   TrackTitle = String   // Title of the song in the selected track
 ```

-All semantic validation keywords defined in Section 7.3 of [[JSON Schema](#jsonschema)] are valid *format* options for the String type.
-The *minv* and *maxv* TypeOptions are used to specify a minimum and/or maximum number of characters that may be assigned to a String type (i.e., the acceptable range of string lengths).
+Strings have a large variety of applicable type options that have the potential for overlapping meanings.
+As stated in the [[JADN](#jadn-v10)] specification:
+"The pattern, length, and range options are not normally used together, but if more than one kind is present in a type definition an instance must satisfy all conditions."
+In particular:

+ - The `minLength / maxLength` options define the acceptable character count for an instance of a String type.
+ - The `minInclusive / maxInclusive / minExclusive / maxExclusive` options
+   define ranges of acceptable content for an instance of a String type if the character set defines a collation order.

+Any of those options could potentially overlap with a pattern specification.

-The *pattern* option in JADN is identified by the `%` type option character followed immediately by the regular expression to be applied, with the entire option contained in double-quotes.
-When applying the *pattern* option in JIDL, it should be directly connected to the `String` type name.
+The `pattern` option in JADN is used to provide a regular expression to be applied to a string type instance.
+When representing the `pattern` option in JIDL, it should be directly connected to the `String` type name.
 The JIDL pattern specification is surrounded with braces "{ }", containing `pattern="REGEX"` where `REGEX` is the regular expression that